 S. Sistla, S., S. Schaeffer, J. Schimel.
 Plant community regulates soil microbial response to freezing more strongly than the rate or intensity of the freezing process.
-In revision.
+In press.

 Kramer, D., K. Stevens, N.E.
 Williams, S. Sistla, A. Roddy, G. Urquhart.
 Coastal livelihood transitions and their trans-ecosystem implications in a region undergoing rapid globalization.
 PLoS ONE 12(10): e0186683.